Jimmy Giuffre: Biography

 In 1961, Giuffre formed a new trio with pianist Paul Bley and Steve Swallow on double bass, and began to focus his attention largely on the clarinet.
 This group received little attention while active, but were later cited by some critics and musicians as among the most important groups in jazz history.
 They explored free jazz not in the aggressive mode of Albert Ayler or Archie Shepp, but with a hushed, quiet focus closer to chamber music.
 The trio's explorations of melody, harmony and rhythm are still as striking and radical as any in jazz.
 Thom Jurek has written that this trio's recordings are "one of the most essential documents regarding the other side of early-'60s jazz."

 Giuffre, Bley and Swallow eventually explored wholly improvised music, several years ahead of the free improvisation boom in Europe.
 Jurek writes that Free Fall, their final record, "was such radical music, no one, literally no one, was ready for it and the group disbanded shortly thereafter on a night when they made only 35 cents apiece for a set."

 In the early 1970s, Giuffre formed a new trio with bassist Kiyoshi Tokunaga and drummer Randy Kaye.
 Giuffre added instruments including bass flute and soprano saxophone to his arsenal.
 A later group included Pete Levin playing synthesizer and replaced Tokunaga with electric bassist Bob Nieske.
 This group recorded three albums for the Italian Soul Note label.

 During the 1970s, Giuffre was hired by New York University to head its jazz ensemble, and to teach private lessons in saxophone and music composition.
+He also taught jazz improvisation at Manhattanville College.

 Into the 1990s, Giuffre continued teaching and performing.
 He recorded with Joe McPhee, and revived the trio with Bley and Swallow (though Swallow had switched to bass guitar, giving the group a different sound).
 Through the mid-1990s, Giuffre taught at the New England Conservatory of Music.
 He suffered from Parkinson's disease and in his last years he no longer performed.
 Giuffre died of pneumonia in Pittsfield, Massachusetts, on April 24, 2008, two days short of his 87th birthday.